Rasweb/React-to-do/README.md

 ### React-to-do

-Welcome to my React to do list, this is my first React project.
+Welcome to "React-to-do" list, this is my first React project.
 This was created so I could learn about React and how to use it.

-React is built using javaScript it's not a framework but a library.
+You can Add, Remove, and press done for the Todos.
+This is a basic Todo, to work with arrays and components.

 ## Project setup